 Outside of the practice, Sweatal enjoys swimming and hiking with her young family.
 She recently climbed Mount Kilimanjaro and is looking to go to Everest Base Camp soon.

 Matt is committed to giving his patient’s what they need to get them back to what they love in life, whether that’s sports, work or just waking up pain free.
 Matt prides himself on his gentle but effective therapy and has a real passion for exercise and rehabilitation- which he will often incorporate into his management of your symptoms.

 Addison has an experienced approach that is very patient care focused.
-He uses a variety of structural hands-on techniques, functional releases, soft-tissue techniques, joint articulation/mobilisation, joint manipulation, trigger point dry needling, and incorporates essential oils into treatment if appropriate.
-He has an interest in the treatment of children of all ages.
+He uses a variety of structural hands-on techniques, functional releases, soft-tissue massage techniques, joint articulation/mobilisation, joint manipulation, trigger point dry needling, and taping.
 Addison has a passion for sports and sports related injuries.

 Leanda graduated as an Osteopath from Victoria University in Melbourne in 2018 before moving to Perth.
 She has worked as a nurse for the last 10 years before she decided to train in Osteopathy, which she felt was more in-line with her passion for helping patients gain relief and independence from their pain.